 First Steps to Take After a Storm

-After a hurricane passes through, many who evacuated will be returning to damaged homes.
+After a hurricane like Hurricane Michael or Sally passes through, many who evacuated will be returning to damaged homes.
 Follow and share these important tips to make sure you return safely and take the right steps to document your damage from the storm.

 Do not return to your home until the authorities have declared it safe

 While it may appear safe, and you are eager to get back to your home, there may be downed power lines, toxins in the water, or other hazards that are not apparent to you, that will make it dangerous for you and your family to navigate back to your home before the authorities have deemed it safe.

 Document all storm damage to your home with photos and video and save it